How can you get your dream job in the US?

-You must have an updated CV and online profile before you begin your job search.
-You can look for relevant job openings in popular job search portals that also list international job openings.
+It would be best to have an updated CV and online profile before beginning your job search.
+You can look for relevant job openings in popular job search portals that list international slots.

-Make a list of 40 target companies.
-99.9% of businesses employ less than 500 people.
-The 0.01 percent, on the other hand, have the best brand reputation.
+Make a list of 40 target companies 99.9% of businesses employ less than 500 people.
+The 0.01 percent, on the other hand, has the best brand reputation.
 If you’re just interested in landing with the major brands, the rivalry can be fierce.
-To find openings, go to your college’s career section, LinkedIn, and job boards like Indeed.com.
+Go to your college’s career section, LinkedIn, and job boards like Indeed.com to find openings.

 Optimize your resume

-You must modify your resume to suit international standards and may even have to polish it based on the country where you are looking for a job.
+It would be best to modify your resume to suit international standards and may even have to polish it based on the country you are looking for a job.

 Keywords for the positions you’re applying for should be included in your resume (and LinkedIn profile).
-Companies use artificial intelligence (AI) called Application Tracking Systems (ATS) to rapidly evaluate applications.
+Companies use artificial intelligence (AI) called Application Tracking Systems (ATS) to evaluate applications rapidly.
 The majority of people who apply are ignored by 52% of businesses!
 However, if you have a recommendation from your network, your resume has a better chance of being selected for an interview.

 Practice for the interview

-To give your interview with confidence you must practice extensively.
-Learn to showcase your talents and give reasons as to why you are the right choice for the position by using your college career center or take the help of an overseas job search consultant who will provide the expertise and guidance to help you get your desired job in the US.
+To give your interview with confidence, you must practice extensively.
+Learn to showcase your talents and give reasons why you are the right choice for the position by using your college career center or take the help of an overseas job search consultant who will provide the expertise and guidance to help you get your desired job in the US.